ellakatherinee/Project1-ELK-Stack/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it greatly reduces the chance of human error over the course of potentially configuring thousands of machines.

 The playbook implements the following tasks:
-* Install docker on all network machines so they will be able to recieve and install containers
+* Install docker on all network machines so they will be able to receive and install containers
 * Installing ansible on the Jump Box allows for the distribution of containers on the other web servers
 * Ansible playbooks are used to install the Elk stack container on the Elk server and "Beats" containers on the web servers

-The following screenshot displays the result of running `docker ps` after successfully configuring the [ELK](https://github.com/ellakatherinee/super-duper-guacamole/blob/main/Ansible/install-elk.yml) instance.
+The following screenshot displays the result of running `docker ps` after successfully configuring an [Ansible](https://github.com/ellakatherinee/super-duper-guacamole/blob/main/Linux/ansible) instance on the [ELK](https://github.com/ellakatherinee/super-duper-guacamole/blob/main/Ansible/install-elk.yml) server.

 ![alt text](https://github.com/ellakatherinee/super-duper-guacamole/blob/main/Diagrams/Docker-ELK.jpeg "Docker")